Martmists-GH/BDSP/README.md

 ## Building

-Build has only been tested on Arch Linux.
+The build has only been tested on Arch Linux and WSL, and is not designed for Windows.

 Simply run:
 ```
-$ cmake .           # Configure tasks
+$ cmake . -DCMAKE_TOOLCHAIN_FILE=cmake/toolchain.cmake  # Configure tasks
-$ make starlight    # build tree
+$ make release_atmosphere                               # build tree
+$ make zip_atmosphere                                   # export as zip
-$ make send         # optional: send to switch using ftp
+$ make send_atmosphere                                  # optional: send to switch using ftp
 ```

 To use SimpleModManager:
 ```
-$ cmake .                      # Configure tasks
+$ cmake . -DCMAKE_TOOLCHAIN_FILE=cmake/toolchain.cmake  # Configure tasks
-$ make starlight_modmanager    # build tree
+$ make release_modmanager                               # build tree
+$ make zip_modmanager                                   # export as zip
 $ make send_modmanager                                  # optional: send to switch using ftp
 ```

+There's also targets for Ryujinx and Yuzu (without the send_ target).

 ## Installing (Atmosphère)